This article has been written in partnership with AGCAS.

 A growth in Welsh-medium education has led to a demand for Welsh speaking teachers in both primary and secondary schools.

 You will need to train towards getting your qualified teacher status (QTS) in order to get a teaching job in a primary or secondary school in Wales.
-You can do this through university-based courses such as the Postgraduate Certificate of Education (PGCE) or school-based routes such as the Graduate Teacher Programme (GTP).
+You can do this through university based courses such as the Postgraduate Certificate of Education (PGCE), the new salaried PGCE route or the part-time PGCE route.

 Once you have completed this initial stage you will need to register with the Education Workforce Council and you will complete a comprehensive induction as a newly qualified teacher (NQT).
 To teach further, higher, or adult education, alternative qualifications are needed.

 Shortage subjects and recruitment trends in Wales